Formal countdown begins for Scottish vote that could break up United Kingdom

 UNITED KINGDOM?

+Oil-rich Scotland accounts for about one-tenth of the United Kingdom's gross domestic product, and to lose it could weaken British diplomatic clout and raise questions over the UK's permanent seat on the U.N.
+Security Council.

-Money has loomed large over the debate, with both secessionists and unionists trying to convince voters that their prosperity is on the line.
+Money has loomed large over the debate, with both secessionists and unionists trying to persuade voters that their prosperity is on the line.

 The Scottish government, led by the secessionist Scottish National Party (SNP), wants to put an end to direct control from Westminster while keeping what it describes as "joint assets" such as the pound and the monarchy.

-Prime Minister David Cameron's Conservative-led coalition government and the opposition Labour party have argued Scotland is richer and more powerful as part of the United Kingdom.
+Prime Minister David Cameron's Conservative-led UK coalition government and the opposition Labour party have argued Scotland is richer and more powerful as part of the United Kingdom.
+All major UK-wide political parties have said no to sharing the pound after independence.

 The government in London has floated the prospect of more autonomy should Scots vote against independence.
 Scotland has had a devolved parliament since 1999.